 Beautiful Jesse Tree Devotional (for all ages)

 This book, Unwrapping The Greatest Gift, is by Ann Voskamp and is so artfully written and artistically illustrated that it’s a “must have” family devotions for Advent book.

-Our family actually reads this over breakfast each day during Advent.
+Our family actually reads this over breakfast each day during the pre-Christmas season.
 Like other Jesse Tree books, it starts at Creation and culminates with Jesus’ birth.
 It highlights God’s magnificent love in a way that allure hearts to their Savior.